A friend was thinking about the franchise, and he convinced me to tag along. He wanted a wingman.

 Which is too bad.
 Getting organized in these areas can save business owners a bundle.

-If after hearing this, you’re thinking maybe you can do a better job with your tax deductions, consider downloading our $37.95 ebook, Small Business Tax Deduction Secrets.
+If after hearing this, you’re thinking maybe you can do a better job with your tax deductions, consider downloading our $40 ebook, Small Businesses Tax Deduction Secrets.

-This 40-page ebook provides detailed instructions about how you can annually save thousands of dollars in income and related taxes simply by more effectively using legitimate small business tax deductions.
+This 70-page ebook provides detailed instructions about how you can annually save thousands of dollars in income and related taxes simply by more effectively using legitimate small business tax deductions.
 Interested in more information?
 Click here.
-Interested in starting to save on taxes?
-Click the button below to purchase your copy.View Cart

 Tip: If you are a client of our CPA firm, don’t purchase this ebook—or any of our other ebooks.
 Just email us and ask for your complimentary copy.